olilola/MSD_Exercises/Exercise_07/README.md

+Exercises 1-4 were done locally (configuration).
+The score for Pylint was improved in app.py and accounts for 8.08.
-Exercises 1-4 were done locally (configuration) Exercises 5-6 are in the code.
+Exercises 5-6 are in the code.
 Exercise 7 is on GitHub.